 Now, I’d like to get down to what this article is really about.
 With regard to the accusations against Nate Boulton, an important question has been shoved under the shag carpeting: Why now?

 Why did these accusations surface now and not earlier?
 Boulton has obviously run for office before and so why has his past deviancy not been brought up before?
-An easy answer is that these women were afraid and only now had the courage to come forward, but let’s be real here.
-Boulton, while successful, did not lord power to where they could not come forward for fear of retribution.

 There is something disingenuous about the timing.
 If this was a serious concern about women’s safety or his policy toward women why didn’t it come out sooner?
 Why, after people invested money in his campaign, and he invested time and energy at great sacrifice did this come out now?